 Most people know Latvia because of its capital Riga, but the country also has an amazing coastline where small villages are sprinkled throughout green pine forests, sand dunes, and hiking trails.
-I spent a week driving west along the coast from Riga, crossing parts of the regions Vidzeme, Zemgale, and Kurzeme.
+I spent a week driving west along the Latvian coast from Riga through parts of the regions Vidzeme, Zemgale, and Kurzeme.

 The result is the Latvia itinerary below.
 It's exactly what I did, including a few tips on extra things to do for places where I was a bit short on time.
 If you're into beaches, beautiful architecture, nature, and peacefulness, this is the trip for you.

 - Day 1: Jurmala and Kemeri National Park